Eliran-Turgeman/blog_src/source/_posts/advice-for-juniors.md

 tags: ["advice", "junior"]
 ---

-In my 4 years of being a software engineer, I learned many things about how to succeed in my role at different levels.

-Most of it is unrelated to code, which as a junior kind of shocked me.
-I thought that if I write good, clean, well-tested code, then I get promoted.
-Maybe I was more naive than you are. nevertheless, to be considered successful at your role or get promoted you need to master different skills, which I find most junior engineers I know to suck at them.

-It's almost as if, there's a new mindset you have to adopt, to thrive in the startup/corporate world.
+Four years in software engineering taught me a lot but not what I expected.
+I thought nailing the code would nail the promotions, but that was a rookie mistake.
+Most juniors suck at the real skills you need to climb up - it ain’t just about the code, and yes, that threw me too.
+It’s a wild ride in the startup and corporate world, and shifting your mindset is crucial.

 In this post, I will be drawing from my own experience, trying to describe the new mindset you have to adopt.